-Yes, that's the general rule in California and that goes back to the idea of community property.
-It is not just assets that come within the definition of community property; it's also debts.
-And just as assets are presumptively divided 50/50 at divorce, so, too, are debts.>
+Yes, that’s the general rule in California and that goes back to the idea of community property.
+It is not just assets that come within the definition of community property; it’s also debts.
+And just as assets are presumptively divided 50/50 at divorce, so, too, is shared debt.

 Now, there are certain specific exemptions to that, one example-the strongest example-being student loans.
 But the general rule is that debt is going to be allocated 50/50, unless that 50/50 would work in extreme and rare hardship upon one of the spouses.

 John Harding is the principal of the law firm of Harding & Associates in Northern California.
 He practices family law litigation and divorce mediation exclusively.